almende/eve/java_configuration.md

       Production:
         auth_google_servlet_url: http://myproject.appspot.com/auth/google

-    # context settings
+    # state settings
-    # the context is used by agents for storing their state.
+    # the state is used by agents for storing their state.
-    context:
+    state:
-      class: DatastoreContextFactory
+      class: DatastoreStateFactory

     # Google API access
     google: